WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

   Web IDL signature may be subtly incompatible with extant uses of the Built-in; the fallback behavior ensures adding a Web IDL signature to a Built-in is always backwards-compatible.
-* If two browsers have slightly Web IDL signatures (which can occur for historical compatibility reasons); the fallback behavior helps avoid unnecssary hard failures.
+* If two browsers have slightly incompatible Web IDL signatures (which can occur for historical compatibility reasons); the fallback behavior helps avoid unnecssary hard failures.
 * Sometimes Web IDL specifications are refactored over time (e.g., changing a `long` to a `double`), assuming the coercive semantics of JavaScript;